johanneszab/TumblThree/README.md

   * To start the download process, click on 'Crawl'.
 The application will regularly check for (new) blogs in the queue and start processing them, until you stop the application by pressing 'Stop'.
 So, you can either add blogs to the queue via 'Add to Queue' first and then click 'Crawl', or you start the download process first and add blogs to the queue afterwards.
   * A green bar left to the blog in the queue indicates a actively downloaded blog.
   * You can set up more than one parallel download in the 'Settings'.
 Also, it is possible to change the download location and the sizes of the picture and video files to download.
 It is possible to setup a timer for automatic start of the download.
   * In the Details window you can view statistics of your blog and set blog specific options.
-You can chose here what kind of post type (photo, video, audio, text, conversation, quote, link) to download
+You can choose here what kind of post type (photo, video, audio, text, conversation, quote, link) to download.

 * Tags

   * You can also download only tagged images by adding tags in a comma separated list in the tag column of the blog list in the top.
-For example: great big car,bears would search for images that are tagged for either a great big car or bears or both.
+For example: _great big car,bears_ would search for images that are tagged for either a _great big car_ or _bears_ or both.

 * Speed